Large Deviations Analysis for Stochastic Models of Bacterial Evolution: Recursive Computation of Cost-Minimizing Trajectories Connecting Two Histograms

 The constraint given by \eqref{s2} gives $e^{1+\mu} = \frac{1}{\sum_t X_t}$.
 Therefore, for $m=0$ and all $s,$ the unique solution $\wh{x} = x(0,y,z)$ and $\wh{\mu}= \mu(0,y,z)$ of the system given by \eqref{s1} and \eqref{s2} is

 Denote $U(s,t) = \frac{\partial}{\partial x_t} \frac{\partial}{\partial y_s} u(x,y,z) + \mu$.
 For $m = 0,$ one has

-The $g \times g$ matrix $U$ is thus diagonal with non-zero diagonal terms, making it invertible.
+The $g \times g$ matrix $U$ is thus diagonal with non-zero diagonal terms, and therefore $U$ is invertible.
 Therefore, the implicit function theorem applies to the system given by \eqref{s1} and \eqref{s2}.
 Hence, for some fixed $m_1 >0$, there is a unique solution $(x(m, y,z), \mu(m,y,z))$ to the system \eqref{s1}--\eqref{s2}, and the functions $(x,\mu)$ are $C^{\infty}$ in $(m, y,z)$.

 Let $x \simeq \wh{x} + m V$ and $\mu \simeq \wh{\mu} + m \mu_1$ be the first-order Taylor expansions of $(x, \mu)$ in $m$.
 Denote $V_s = \wh{x}_s w_s$ so that $x_s \simeq \wh{x}_s (1 + m w_s)$.
 The constraint \eqref{s2} then implies $\langle \wh{x}, w \rangle = 0$.
 The first-order expansion of \eqref{s1} becomes